BolleCola/BolleCola/README.md

-OHAYÔ, i'm Bolle Cola a student who learn to code ;).
+OHAYÔ, i'm Bolle Cola a developper from 42 ;).
+(All my repo is private)